 Published November 22, 2022.
 Updated March 28, 2024.

-Warren Buffet simplified investing into two rules when he said, 'Rule No. 1: Never lose money.
+Warren Buffett simplified investing into two rules when he said, 'Rule No. 1: Never lose money.
 Rule No. 2: Never forget rule No. 1.'
 However, if a Seattle-area property owner has long-term vacancy cycles, they’re breaking rule number one: the most expensive investment property is an empty one!

-Another perk of the process is, you don't have to go through it alone: a professional Seattle property management company can help!
-Here are some steps you can take right away to start following Mr. Buffet’s first rule.
+Another perk of the process is that you don't have to go through it alone: a professional Seattle property management company can help!
+Here are some steps you can take right away to start following Mr. Buffett’s first rule.

 Increase Renter Retention